dorianbg/EEG_DataAnalysisPackage/README.md

 ### Deployment

+The project is compatible with Spark 1.6.2 version as well as Apache Hadoop 2.6.0

-There are two common methods in which you can use this application:
+There are two common ways in which you can use this application:

 1) Development on local machine
     - you need to have Hadoop file system running on your machine